loftdeskdev/FormModal/README.md

 ## Small Size and Very Little Overhead

-The plugin is designed to be lightweight and performant, with a compressed size under 7.5kb (2.4K compressed) to ensure minimal impact on page load time.
+The plugin is designed to be lightweight and performant, with a compressed size just 2kb (7.4kb minified) to ensure minimal impact on page load time.
 It uses vanilla JavaScript without dependencies, making it ideal for projects where performance is critical.

 ## Configuration Options